lynnpepin/reso/README.md

 # Reso
 ![Reso logo](https://github.com/tpepin96/reso/blob/master/reso_logo.gif)

-Reso is a graphical digital logic design language.
-For fun and education, written using Python3.
+Reso is a graphical digital logic design language, inspired by Redstone and Wireworld.
+Made for fun and education, written using Python3.

-Reso is by redstone (Minecraft) and wireworld (cellular automata).
-Inputs are PNG images with a simple palette; outputs are also PNG images.
-This repository includes an implementation of the language.

 ## Usage

-Reso only supports command line usage.
-(It's unfortunate, as a GUI would be great!)
-Inputs and outputs are images.
+This implementation of Reso supports command line usage.
+Input is a single image, and outputs are iterations of the Reso simulation of the circuit described in the first image.

 ### Command line

-Here's an example.
-Load ~/helloworld.png, iterate 12 times, and save the results to ~/hello_xx.png. "-v" means "Verbose".
+Here's an example: Load ~/helloworld.png, iterate 12 times, and save the results to ~/hello_xx.png. "-v" means "Verbose".

 ```
 python3 reso.py ~/helloworld.png -i 12 -s hello_ -v